BKDaugherty/tactics-exploration/devlog.md

     - [x] Make the unit movement more testable!
     - [x] Create an "obstacle"
     - [x] Create a "passable, but not landable tile"
+    - [ ] Ensure that the Transform mutation logic follows "valid" paths
-  - [ ] Basic Animation
+  - [x] Basic Animation
-    - [ ] Write some code to load in an animated character
+    - [x] Write some code to load in an animated character
-    - [ ] Write some asset specific code for "tinytactics_battlekiti"
+    - [x] Write some asset specific code for "tinytactics_battlekiti"
+    - [x] Handle FacingDirections
     - [ ] Write an animation controller for switching to the right animation
-      - [ ] Do some research to see what people do here!
+      - [x] Do some research to see what people do here!
   - [x] Download some characters, and figure out how to render them
   - [x] Use the Movement system and tune the lerping constants
   - [x] Center the camera on the map